timelord1102/Steam-Data-Grabber/README.md

 Games that do not match the criteria are put in a seperate json file with their information and reason for failiure.
 If the reason is a result of the app not being a game no game data is savd, only reason for failiure.

-This tool was necissary to prevent a large amount of very slow API calls to steams API and because steam's API does not provide game tag data
+This tool was necessary to prevent a large amount of very slow API calls to steams API and because steam's API does not provide game tag data

 Plans for this tool:
 Fix any bugs